Coverdale–Page: Reception

+Robert Plant's commentary

 The collaboration between Coverdale and Page also drew some negative comments from Plant.
 While Plant commented positively on Page's playing, he was critical of the pairing, stating: "I found it difficult to understand [Page's] choice of bedfellow.
 I just could not get it."
-Even before collaborating with Page, Coverdale had been accused of copying Plant, who had reportedly referred to him in interviews as "David Cover-version".
-Page called Plant's negative comments "short-sighted", while Coverdale described them as a "stab in the back", having considered Plant a friend in the past.
+Even before collaborating with Page, Coverdale had been accused of copying Plant, who had reportedly referred to him in interviews as "David Cover-version", among other taunts.
+Page called Plant's negative comments as "short-sighted [...] because David's employing so many different colours and textures to his voice", while Coverdale described them as a "stab in the back", having considered Plant a friend in the past whom respected as an artist.
 Regarding the negative comparisons to Led Zeppelin and Whitesnake, Coverdale stated: "Comparisons are inevitable.
-You have David Coverdale and Jimmy Page working together, then there are bound to be similarities to former works, because that's who we are."
+You have David Coverdale and Jimmy Page working together, then there are bound to be similarities to former works, because that's who we are".
+He also did not find their past works relevant to the collaboration, which he felt was born out of their mutual talents as musicians.

 Legacy

 Despite their project's short lifespan, both Coverdale and Page have reflected positively on the experience.
-Assessing the collaboration in retrospect, Page stated: "There was no [bullshit] in any respect or in how we executed.
+In a 1993 interview with Robert Hilburn, Page commented that in comparison to his work in the 1980s, "working with David was a totally different thing.
+It was suddenly right back to that original spark of creativity and ideas flowing.
+I feel I have my heart in it again".
+Assessing the collaboration in retrospect, he stated: "There was no [bullshit] in any respect or in how we executed.
 I wanted to show that I was still alive and kicking, and in that regard it was a total success."
 In 2004, Page noted: "David was really good to work with.
 It was very short-lived, but I enjoyed working with him, believe it or not."
 Coverdale later commented in 2011: "If I got a call from [Page], asking if I'd work with him on a solo album or anything, I'd be there in a heartbeat."
 VH1's Greg Prato put forth the idea that the whole Coverdale–Page project was just a way for Page to spite Plant, who had been reluctant to reunite Led Zeppelin.
 Page denied this outright, calling the entire notion "pathetic".

 In 2021, Coverdale revealed plans for a tentative reissue in 2023 to celebrate the album's 30th anniversary.
 Having procured the rights to the record from Universal, Coverdale told SiriusXM's Eddie Trunk that the reissue will potentially feature remastered and remixed versions of Coverdale–Page, four unreleased tracks, live material, as well as other bonus content.
 He also stated that he and Page had discussed the possibility of writing and recording together again, though their plans were delayed due to the COVID-19 pandemic.
+On 22 November 2023, the album was reissued in Japan on analog vinyl for the first time.